Create Self-Signed S/MIME Certificates

 Missing Key Usages and Extensions

 The most common issue is associated with Step 7 where the required key usages are not included in the certificate due to an improper configuration file.
-If these extensions are not included in the certificate, then the mail client accepts the certificate for digital signatures or encryption.
+If these extensions are not included in the certificate, then the mail client does not accept the certificate for digital signatures or encryption.

 To verify that the certificate includes the required extensions, execute the following command: